Understanding The Buccal Fat Pad Removal Procedure

 Buccal Fat Removal vs Cheek Lipo

-Buccal fat removal and cheek liposuction are both facial contouring procedures designed to address excess fatty tissue in the cheek area, enhancing the facial profile.
-They are generally performed as outpatient procedures, which allows for a return home on the same day of the surgery.
+Both cheek liposuction and buccal fat removal are facial contouring treatments used to remove extra fatty tissue in the cheek area, therefore improving the face profile.
+Usually carried out as outpatient treatments, they enable a return home on the same day of the operation.

 * All patients are unique and individual results may vary.